 The investment property in the Company consists of the Leyton site purchased in December 2018, with five warehouses which are rented to Momart.
-The purchase price allocated to land has not been depreciated, and the purchase price allocated to each property has been depreciated on a straight-line basis over an estimated useful life of 40 years, after consideration of the age and condition of each property, down to an estimated residual value of nil.
+The purchase price allocated to land has not been depreciated, and the purchase price allocated to each property has been depreciated on a straight-line basis over the expected useful life, after consideration of the age and condition of each property, down to an estimated residual value of nil.